raystack/firehose/docs/concepts/architecture.md

 _**Instrumentation**_

 * Instrumentation is a wrapper around statsD client and logging.
-Its job is to capture Important metrics such as Latencies, Successful/Failed Messages Count, Sink Response Time, etc. for each record that goes through the firehose ecosystem.
+Its job is to capture Important metrics such as Latencies, Successful/Failed Messages Count, Sink Response Time, etc. for each record that goes through the Firehose ecosystem.

 _**Commit**_